HughP/MLKA/KeyboardLayoutTheory.md

 ##Idology
-_This section is for links to resources which discuss the reasons that a keyboard layout is aranged the way it is._
+_This section is for links to resources which discuss the reasons that a keyboard layout is arranged the way it is._

 Perhaps the best way to start this discussion off is to layout some history.